Gomphocarpus physocarpus

 Status

 Least Concern (LC).
-Gomphocarpus physocarpus is not threatened.
+Gomphocarpus physocarpus is not threatened, according to the Red List of South African Plants.

 Distribution and habitat